m&a community logo

 As a rule, the acquiring company’s stock tends to fall for a short period when the deal is announced since it pays a premium — either with its cash reserves or with the help of debt.

 In certain situations, the acquiring company’s shares rise.
 It usually happens when investors consider the acquisition of the target company as one that can significantly impact the market and competitors.
-In this case, the premium paid is worth it.
+An example could be when a tech company acquires a startup with innovative technology, potentially leading to a rise in the acquirer’s stock if the market sees strong future growth potential.
+Monitoring the stock price after acquisition is crucial in these scenarios.

 What happens to the price of a stock when a publicly-traded company merges with a private company?

-When a private company acquires a public company, the stock of the publicly-traded target company tends to rise due to the premium paid on the acquisition.
-After the deal closure, shareholders receive cash for their existing shares.
+When a private company acquires a public company, the stock of the publicly traded target company tends to rise due to the premium paid on the acquisition.
+After the deal closure, shareholders typically receive cash for their existing shares, leading to the delisting of the public company’s stock.

 How is the stock price handled among shareholders in mergers and acquisitions?